- Town Clerk

 Changing Your Address

-A full list of political parties and designations may be found here.
+A full list of political parties and designations may be found on the Secretary of the Commonwealth's Elections page.

-Once you become old enough to vote, your local election will mail you an acknowledgement notice, which is confirmation that your name has been moved from the list of pre-registrants to the list of registered voters.
-Your acknowledgement notice will include your party affiliation and the location of your polling place.
+Once you become old enough to vote, your local election will mail you an acknowledgment notice, which is confirmation that your name has been moved from the list of pre-registrants to the list of registered voters.
+Your acknowledgment notice will include your party affiliation and the location of your polling place.

 It is important to keep your local election official informed of any changes to your information.
 You must submit a new voter registration form if you wish to change your name, address, mailing address, or political affiliation.